GabeRobison/doom-meter/README.md

 - **CORS Error**: Ensure the extension is allowed to access `localhost:3000`
 - **No Score Displayed**: Make sure the server is running before opening tabs
-- **Extension not injecting**: Avoid restricted URLs like `chrome://`, `file://`, and some Google domains
+- **Extension not injecting**: URLs like `chrome://`, `file://`, and some Google domains are not allowed to be analyzed to save on openAI tokens

 ---

-## 🤝 Contributing
+## Contributing

-Pull requests and feature suggestions are welcome!
+- Pull requests and feature suggestions are welcome!
 Feel free to fork the repo and submit improvements.

----

-## 📬 Contact

-If you have any questions or feedback, feel free to reach out at:
+- If you have any questions or feedback, feel free to reach out at:
   📧 gaberobison.mn@gmail.com